 The Trust maintains a "Savings Incentive Match Plan for Employees of Small Employers (SIMPLE)", which is open to all employees whose annual compensation exceeds \$5,000.
 Employees can make contributions up to prescribed limits with the Organization making matching contributions up to 3% of total compensation.
-Employer expense under this plan totaled \$6,308 for the year ended September 30, 2016.
+Employer expense under this plan totaled \$7,139 and \$6,308 for the years ended September 30, 2017 and 2016, respectively.